fshowalter/franksmovielog.com-v1/content/reviews/1339-force-of-arms-1951.md

 <!-- end -->

-Holden and Olsen are fine and director Michael Curtiz lends the battlefield scenes a dirty verisimilitude.
+Holden and Olson are fine and director Michael Curtiz lends the battlefield scenes a dirty verisimilitude.
 But the ample amount of spliced stock footage and underdressed sets betray an undersized budget.
 During one scene, Holden and Olsen drink at a table in front of a large mural of the Naples cityscape.
 Except it's not meant to be a mural, but the actual cityscape, and it's not fooling anyone.
 Such moments of obvious artifice detract from what's otherwise a solid melodrama.

 The Watch TCM stream appears upscaled from a standard definition source bearing the 1954 re-release title _A Girl for Joe_.